 One of the nicest things about birdwatching, the fastest growing outdoor sport in the U.S. is that it is accessible.
 Only gardening might be more popular, but the activities go hand in hand.
 No matter one’s physical condition or economic status, bird watching is easy and almost everyone has access to a yard with birds.
 You can encourage birds to visit and even nest by providing food and/or shelter and then watch them from the comfort of your window or front door.
 Nearly two billion dollars a year are spent on birdhouses, birdfeeders, wild bird food, and related items.
 Feeding birds is both good for the birds and the soul, so get out of your computer chair, get out from behind your desk, go beyond the office door, and get involved!
-See National Bird Feeding Society, Birds in Backyards, Backyard Birds, Backyard Birding, and Birds in Your Backyard for more information.
+See the National Bird Feeding Society and Backyard Birding for more information.